UKCloud/documentation/articles/shared/shared-how-license-microsoft.md

   - You can use your subscriptions on the UKCloud platform using our QMTH programme as a direct Tier 1 CSP.
 Raise a Generic Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal, stating your Microsoft tenant ID and the number of subscriptions you want to use.

 - **Remote Desktop Server Access Licence**

+There is a separate licence for Windows Remote Desktop Services that you will need to use, as the standard Windows license does not cover Remote Desktop.
+Please also note that there is no concurrency within SPLA so the total number of users provisioned to access the RDS environment will need to be licensed.

   - UKCloud licensing - we are able to provide Microsoft Remote Desktop (RDS) SAL on a monthly basis only.
 These are retrospectively billed, and the pricing is available within the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).
 To use these licences, you must raise a Service Request prior to their use to register them on the UKCloud platform and provision a dedicated RDS licence server.
 To assign and validate the licences, we will need to arrange a session to connect to your server.